 In most circumstances, it would be incredibly damning to say the first 12 minutes of a movie are its best.
-In the case of Up, however, it’s simply a massive compliment to an opening that encapsulates an entire marriage in a beautiful, dialogue-free montage.
+In the case of Up, however, it’s simply a massive compliment to an opening that encapsulates decades of marriage in a beautiful-but-tragic, dialogue-free montage.

 Once the inevitable tears are out of the way, there’s a spectacular gear change when lonely widower Carl Fredericksen hooks his house up to a load of helium balloons, and flies off to explore the legendary Paradise Falls, fulfilling a promise to his late wife in the process.
 Featuring a stowaway boy scout, talking dogs and a bird named Kevin, it’s a gloriously offbeat take on Indiana Jones-style adventure.

 12. Ratatouille (2007)